 Ref Standard MR-805 Environment and Equipment Quality statement Suitable arrangements are in place to ensure that the MR unit is safe for patients and staff.
 Outcome measure The service is provided in an environment that meets national and professional standards through clearly identified processes and procedures.
 Indicative inputs Local rules should govern the safe operation of the service.
 Risk assessments of electromagnetic fields and the impact of the hazards in the MR unit should be undertaken please see CEMFAW regulations.
-The MR controlled access area of each MR unit should be clearly identified, and access secured. • When services are required to utilise relevant MR conditional equipment within the MR environment, the projectile zone should be identified (see notes 6 and 7).
+The MR controlled access area of each MR unit should be clearly identified, and access secured.
+When services are required to utilise relevant MR conditional equipment within the MR environment, the projectile zone should be identified (see notes 6 and 7).
 Equipment in use in the MR service should be labelled (and staff should have a clear understanding of the difference between the labels) with one of the following: a.
 MR safe b.
 MR conditional c.
 MR unsafe d.
 See Note 2.
 Adequate, clearly visible signage should be in place at the entrances to the MR controlled access area and the MR environment.
-A list of equipment marked MR conditional should be held in the control room that identifies the constraints that led to the conditional labelling. • There should be a clear process for the identification of MR conditional devices and of how these conditions are met.
+A list of equipment marked MR conditional should be held in the control room that identifies the constraints that led to the conditional labelling.
+There should be a clear process for the identification of MR conditional devices and of how these conditions are met.
 When MR equipment produces noise which might cause damage, appropriate hearing protection should be supplied for patients, staff and other people in the noisy environment.
 Special care should be taken with neonates, paediatric patients, those who are unconscious and those who have special sensitivity to noise.
 Note that this QS is linked to XR-506.
-Temperature, oxygen levels and humidity should be regularly monitored. • Systems must be in place to ensure that checks are made before entry to MR rooms for ferromagnetic objects and any active or passive implanted devices such as pacemakers (see also MR-806).
+Temperature, oxygen levels and humidity should be regularly monitored.
+Systems must be in place to ensure that checks are made before entry to MR rooms for ferromagnetic objects and any active or passive implanted devices such as pacemakers (see also MR-806).
 Processes should be in place to deal with incidents in which unanticipated ferromagnetic foreign bodies are detected during the examination or procedure.
 A procedure for MR Quench should be in place.
 Staff should be familiar with the contents and their responsibilities within the procedure.
-Notes: Reviewers will want to be assured that MR authorised staff are fully conversant with the requirements of this QS.
+Notes: 1.
+Reviewers will want to be assured that MR authorised staff are fully conversant with the requirements of this QS.
 MR Unlabelled: The latest update to the MHRA Guidance now includes the term MR Unlabelled.
 The term 'MR Unlabelled' was added to guidance in Feb 2021 but note it is not a recognised term by the ASTM or internationally.
 International standard IEC60601-2-33 provides the latest updates on defining controlled areas in relation to magnet strength.
-The Control of Electromagnetic Fields at Work Regulations 2016 are monitored by the Health and Safety Executive.
-The projectile zone for each MR unit may be shown by a map in the local rules.
-The projectile zone for each MR unit may be shown by a map in the local rules.
-Relevant MR conditional equipment is any equipment that needs to enter the MR environment with a condition linked to static field strength.
-For example: dedicated MR anaesthetic machines and dedicated MR infusion pumps.
-7. The MHRA has published the following guidance Safety guidelines for Magnetic Resonance Imaging equipment in clinical use, 2021.
+4. The Control of Electromagnetic Fields at Work Regulations 2016 are monitored by the Health and Safety Executive.
+5. The projectile zone for each MR unit may be shown by a map in the local rules.
+6. Relevant MR conditional equipment is any equipment that needs to enter the MR environment with a condition linked clinical use, 2021.